salesforce/lwc-rfcs/text/0000-light-dom-scoped-styles.md

 ## Detailed design

+### File format

+A new `*.scoped.css` file can be used alongside an existing `*.css` file.
+The component author can include either one, both, or neither. `*.scoped.css` is only supported for light DOM templates (marked with `lwc:render-mode="light"`).

+The `*.scoped.css` file is automatically picked up by the compiler, similar to the existing `*.css` file.

+In terms of ordering, `*.css` stylesheets are injected before `*.scoped.css` stylesheets.

 ### Scoped region

-CSS is scoped to all elements defined in the template HTML file.
+Inside of `*.scoped.css`, the CSS selectors are scoped to all elements defined in the template HTML file.
 For instance:

 ```html
 <!-- foo.html -->